Real-time temperature monitoring with LavinMQ

 lavinmq/home/temperature

-- Subscriber: An application (a web page) subscribes to the data on the topic:
+- Subscriber: An application (the web page) subscribes to the data from a topic and receives the message from the broker.

-For this project/experiment, you will need to use a LavinMQ IoT starting kit.
-You can request this for free from marketing@cloudamqp.com, or you can buy it yourself.
-The starter kit includes:
+For this project, you can get a free LavinMQ IoT starting kit.
+Just send an email to marketing@cloudamqp.com to request one, or you can buy it yourself.

 - Microcontroller (In the starter kit: NodeMCU board)